haydendonald/blackmagic-atem-nodered/README.md

 Please report any bugs that you may find.
 We will be using this in a automation system however won't be using all the functionality so tell me if you find any issues :) Below is some known issues.

 - A timeout is reported even though the command was sent successfully.
 This is due to the ATEM either not sending the achknowlegement or it being missed [Minor]
-- On redeploy sometimes the socket doesn't close correctly causing node red to crash [Major]
 - Needs a general clean up of information [Minor]
 - The ATEM sends out a large amount of data (eg when using the fader) that seems to cause node red to hang [Minor]
 - The longName and shortName fields of the inputs show garbage.
 This is because there needs to be a check to find the end of the string [Minor]

 ## Supported commands
 - Aux Source